15 Best Playa del Carmen Street Foods to Try in 2025

 Food Trucks and Markets

-There are a couple of Playa del Carmen food truck parks and markets that are more popular among the locals and a great place to try some street food.
+There are a few Playa del Carmen food truck parks and markets that are more popular among the locals and a great place to try some street food:

-- Gourmet Park: The newest food truck park in Playa del Carmen is called Gourmet Park and can be found in the Colonia Hollywood neighborhood at the corner of Avenue 25 and Calle 28.
-At these colorful food trucks, you can sample burritos, tacos, quesadillas, crepes, and more.
+• Gourmet Park Playa del Carmen: Gourmet Park is a food truck park in Playa del Carmen and can be found in the Colonia Hollywood neighborhood at the corner of Avenue 25 and Calle 28.
+At these colorful food trucks, you can sample a variety of Mexican and international cuisines.

 Playa del Carmen Food Tours